 Where did the idea for the sign come from?
 It had to be Van Gogh, of course, with his easel and before he cut off one of his ears.
 I had a wonderful artist design it and we got some resistance about the lush colors from the Morro Bay City Council, but we persevered and they decided to humor us.

 I don't think they ever regretted it, especially since we received a Morro Bay Beautiful award, presented to us by Elaine LaLanne, Jack's wife.
 Yes, they live in Morro Bay, so we added a workout room with a couple of Jack’s autographed photos.

 There it is, a minor masterpiece.
 As Benjamin Franklin or someone once said, inspiration and perspiration.
-So enjoy the Masterpiece Motel--your comfort… and pleasure, and a good night's sleep, are the purposes behind its creation.
+So enjoy the Masterpiece Hotel--your comfort… and pleasure, and a good night's sleep, are the purposes behind its creation.

 And of course it was to realize a dream.